XZERON0/XZERON0/README.md

 XZERON0/XZERON0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+### 🎯 Currently Working On
+- 🚀 Improving my game dev skills
+- 🌎 Working on a new flutter project
+- 👨🏻‍💻 learning how to make models in blender

+### 🎭 Fun Fact
+- I spend more time fixing bugs than writing code 🐞

 # Other
 _And if you see my activity is so low, its because i have a private rep_ 🫣👨🏻‍💻